 Back in March of 2014, I launched this Indiegogo campaign to help raise funds to complete my film project "Toronto Alice".
 Never would I have guessed the amount of interest, support and enthusiasm I received from the internet community over this wee little paper-cutout animation project.
 This campaign received mentions on the Canadian Animation Resource web site(http://www.canadiananimationresources.ca/2014/03/campaigns-we-like-toronto-alice/), the Toronto Film Scene blog (http://thetfs.ca/2014/03/24/crowdfunding-project-of-the-week-toronto-alice/#.UzCUjq1dXdd) and Boing Boing (http://boingboing.net/2014/03/28/crowdfunding-money-to-finish-a.html).

 I was invited by Indiegogo to try out this new InDemand feature because -- hey, that's how many of us artists are raising funds for our future projects these days!
 If you like what you see, then throw a couple of bucks in Alice's direction.
-You can opt for a "perk" to view the entire film online with a private link to Vimeo.
-"Toronto Alice" is not available to the general public at the moment, so this'll be your only opportunity to see it.
+I've opted (after much consideration) to make the entire short film available free online.
+If you enjoy it, then please share widely.

 You can also pick up a BluRay disk with "Toronto Alice", my two previous animated shorts, plus a bonus one-hour interview with me -- animator, director, and chief paper-cutter at Papercut Pictures.
 Wowza!